-The following is a typical Grace story.
-Grace began communicating with Dr Baskin, a leading US brain surgeon, (on behalf of a young Australian patient with severe brain cancer).
+A TYPICAL STORY: Some years ago, Grace began communicating with a leading US brain surgeon, Dr Baskin, on behalf of a young Australian patient with severe brain cancer.

-Impressed by the standard of Grace’s medical collaborations, Dr Baskin wrote her a 4-page hand written letter which ended with…. see extract below
+Impressed by the standard of Grace’s medical collaborations, Dr Baskin took the time to write her a 4-page hand written letter which ended with…. see extract below…

-Hand Written Testimonial by Dr David S Baskin.
+Hand Written Testimonial from Dr David S Baskin.

 “Grace, I would be delighted to talk with you sometime about your organisation and to explore whether I could be of help.I would be happy to serve as an adviser or on an advisory board or whatever else might be beneficial to you, as the rest of my professional career is firmly committed to making a difference for patients with this deadly disease.”